jpmml/r2pmml/README.md

 # Features #

-This package complements the standard [`pmml` package] (http://cran.r-project.org/web/packages/pmml/):
+This package complements the standard [`pmml` package](http://cran.r-project.org/web/packages/pmml/):

 * It supports several model types (eg. `gbm`, `iForest`, `ranger`, `xgb.Booster`) that are not supported by the standard `pmml` package.
 * It is extremely fast and memory efficient.
 For example, it can convert a typical `randomForest` model to a PMML file in a few seconds time, whereas the standard `pmml` package requires several hours to do the same.